-The kit includes a design example and an application called the Board Test System to test the functionality of the Stratix V GX transceiver signal integrity development board.
-The application provides an easy-to-use interface to alter functional settings and observe the results.
-You can use the application to test board components, modify functional parameters, observe performance, and measure power usage.
-(While using the application, you reconfigure the FPGA several times with test designs specific to the functionality you are testing.)
-The application is also useful as a reference for designing systems.
-To install the application, follow the steps in "Installing the Development Kit" on page 3-3.
+This kit includes an application called the Board Test System (BTS) and related design examples.
+The BTS provides an easy-to-use interface to alter functional settings and observe the results.
+You can use the BTS to test board components, modify functional parameters, observe performance, and measure power usage.
+While using the BTS, you reconfigure the FPGA several times with test designs specific to the functionality you are testing.

+To install the BTS, follow the steps in "Installing the Development Kit" on page 3-3.

-The Board Test System communicates over the JTAG bus to a test design running in the Stratix V GX device.
+The BTS communicates over the JTAG bus to a test design running in the Stratix V GT device.
 Figure 6-1 shows the initial GUI for a board that is in the factory configuration.